davidBG-gh/hello-world/README.md

-second Entry in master branch only - adjusted for merge working on my first assignment entry in master branch only Nov12th
+second Entry in master branch only - adjusted for merge working on my first assignment entry in master branch only Nov12th entry 1 on readme-edit entry 2 on readme-edit